DavidOlutmi/cybersecurity-homelab/README.md

 | Wazuh Host | SIEM; manager, indexer, dashboard | Ubuntu Server | ~4–6GB |
 | Kali | Attacker machine | Kali Linux | ~2GB |

-*Allocations are sized to fit within host RAM alongside the other VMs — see [`docs/SETUP.md`](./docs/SETUP.md) for the reasoning behind each.*
+*Allocations are sized to fit within host RAM alongside the other VMs.
+See [`docs/SETUP.md`](./docs/SETUP.md) for the reasoning behind each.*

 ## Features